tfpauly/privacy-proxy/draft-ietf-intarea-proxy-config.md

 associated with a proxy, such as other proxy URIs that support different protocols and information about which destinations are accessible using a proxy.

+--- note_Note_To_RFC_Editor

+**To be REMOVED by the RFC Editor during editing.**

+Various identifier words are used in this draft using the `code` markdown and are easily noted in the HTML rendering of this draft.
+The Author kindly requests that the RFC editor makes these instances noticeable via appropriate markings in the `TXT` and `PDF` renderings of this draft.
+The term include, but may not be limited to the following:
+`proxies` `protocol` `proxy` `mandatory` `alpn` `identifier`

 --- middle

 # Introduction